xmuyulab/COVID-19_FDA_App-a-thon/README.md

 To produce the TCR distance data, follow the following steps

 * Obtain TCR data.
 For this demo, we downloaded the TCR data from https://doi.org/10.21417/ADPT2020COVID,
-* Select TCR chains as instruction at https://github.com/wangshun1121/pubtcrs.
+* Identified amplified TCR chains as in https://github.com/wangshun1121/pubtcrs.
-* Put the selected TCRs with their corresponding samples recorded in `SelectedTCRs.xls`, and the selected samples with their phenotypes (age, gender and disease) in [Phenotypes.txt](Phenotypes.txt)
+* Put the selected TCRs with their corresponding samples recorded in `SelectedTCRs.xls`, and the selected samples with their phenotypes (age, gender and disease) in `Phenotypes.txt`.
-* Finally, using the following commands to produce the TCR distance data for subsequent steps.
+* Finally, use the following commands to produce the TCR distance data for subsequent steps.

 ```
 cut -f 4 SelectedTCRs.xls|grep -v "V_CDR3"|sort|uniq >SelectedTCRs.csv # Ready for TCR similarity distance calculation